-One day, in the presence of Moses and the people of Israel, God came down with fire and thunder on Mount Horeb to deliver the Ten Commandments.
-People were beside themselves with fear.
-Terrified, they were too shocked to listen to God’s message (Exodus 20:18-19):
+On a set day, in the presence of Moses and the people of Israel, God came down with fire and thunder on Mount Horeb.
+It was the day when He delivered the Ten Commandments.
+However the people were too scared to pay any attention (Exodus 20:18-19):

 “When the people saw the thunder and lightning and heard the trumpet and saw the mountain in smoke, they trembled with fear.
 They stayed at a distance and said to Moses, “Speak to us yourself and we will listen.
 But do not have God speak to us or we will die.”

 The Lord’s response to the people’s fearful reaction was later recorded.
 Moses wrote (Deuteronomy 18:17-18):